 “OpenAI must be on the cutting edge of AI capabilities and low latency, high bandwidth optical interconnect is a central piece of our compute strategy to achieve our mission of delivering artificial intelligence technology that benefits all of humanity.”-Chris Berner, Head of Compute, OpenAI

-Our mission is to bring this Optical I/O vision to reality and it requires technology and ecosystem innovation across many disciplines – foundry process, photonics/optics design, digital/mixed signal development, and manufacturing and packaging prowess.
+Our mission is to bring this Optical I/O vision to reality, and this requires technology and ecosystem innovation across many disciplines – foundry process, photonics/optics design, digital/mixed signal development, and manufacturing and packaging prowess.
 The image below highlights the core challenge areas for commercialization.
-With the help of our strategic and financial partners and our customers, and the fantastic collaboration of our engineers working with theirs, we now see the goal in sight and the beginning of the transition from electrical to optical interconnect has begun.
+With the help of our strategic and financial partners and our customers – and the fantastic collaboration of our engineers working with theirs – we now see the goal in sight.
+The beginning of the transition from electrical to optical interconnect has begun.

 Thank you to everyone who is on this journey with us.
 Ayar Labs is looking forward to a very bright future – may the light lead the way!